scds/text-analysis-2/instructions.md

 The hands-on components of the lesson are available as videos with written instructions and screenshots of the video content below.
 You are encouraged to watch the videos and use the written sections for later reference but feel free to approach the lesson however you prefer!

+Note: the screenshots are taken on a Windows OS, while the video is filmed on a Mac.

 <br />

 Next --> [How Does Named Entity Recognition Work?](ner.html)